North Tonight

-North Tonight was a Scottish nightly regional news programme covering the North of Scotland, produced by STV North (formerly Grampian Television).
+North Tonight is a former Scottish nightly regional news programme covering the North of Scotland, produced by STV North (formerly Grampian Television).

 History

 During the late 1960s and 1970s, Grampian's regional news service consisted of daily 10-minute evening bulletins.
 By 1978, the bulletins had developed into a magazine programme entitled Grampian Today, initially broadcast from Wednesday - Friday before expanding to every weeknight.

 The programme was relaunched as North Tonight on Monday 7 January 1980 in an effort to reflect the Northern Scotland region as a whole - its first presenters were John Duncanson and Selina Scott.

 The launch of North Tonight coincided with the opening of a new remote-controlled studio at Albany House in Dundee (an event broadcast live on the first programme) and an expansion into Grampian's use of Electronic News Gathering (ENG) cameras.
 Grampian Today had pioneered the use of such cameras in 1978, allowing the company to extend its flagship news programme to five nights a week.
 By 1983, a third studio at Inverness (modelled on the Dundee studio) was opened, allowing greater coverage of the Highlands and Islands area.

 The early years of North Tonight also coincided with the launch of regular news bulletins at lunchtime (North News) and before station closedown (North Headlines) on weekdays, read by Grampian's team of continuity announcers.
 Regional news at weekends would not be introduced until 1988, when the bulletins were renamed Grampian Headlines.

 Up until the early 1990s, North Tonight was taken off air during the summer months and replaced by a nightly magazine show entitled Summer at Six (later North Tonight: Summer Edition), which also included a short news bulletin.

 Significant points in the history of the programme included extensive coverage of the Piper Alpha disaster in 1988 and the resignation of Grampian Police chief constable Dr. Ian Oliver in 1998.
 North Tonight also covered the murder of Aberdeen schoolboy Scott Simpson in the mid-1990s and the bird flu incident in Cellardyke, Fife in April 2006.

 Its predecessor, Grampian Today, had the first live broadcast from an oil platform in the North Sea, as well as the first live broadcast from the summit of Cairn Gorm.
 During the mid 1990s, North Tonight twice won the BAFTA Scotland award for Best News Programme.

 North Tonight live aired from Grampian's main studios at Queens Cross in Aberdeen until the station moved to new, smaller studios in the West Tullos area of the city in 2003.
 News studios were retained in Dundee and Inverness with political correspondents based at bureaux in Edinburgh and Millbank, Westminster.
 There was a studio in Stornoway but this closed in 2001.